izdyr/Python/README.md

 ## ▶️ Youtube Video Downloader

 This Python script utilizes the `pytube` library to download YouTube videos. 🎥🔽 The user is prompted to input the YouTube video URL.
 The script then creates an instance of the `YouTube` class, extracts the first available video stream, and proceeds to download the video.
-The progress is displayed to the user, and upon completion, a success message is printed. 🚀
+The progress is displayed to the user, and a success message is printed upon completion. 🚀

 > **Input:**
 ```console